k-brac/CUTI/README.md

 ### Visual Studio

 * "Message: A 64-bit test cannot run in a 32-bit process.
 Specify platform as X64 to force test run in X64 mode on X64 machine."
   * By default Visual Studio tries to run the unit tests target with a 32 bits test runner.
 But if you are compiling in 64 bits this will fail.
-To fix this go to : `Test -> Test Settings -> Default Processor Architecture -> X64`
+To fix this go to: `Test -> Test Settings -> Default Processor Architecture -> X64`

 ### Xcode
 * No test case in my test suite